thephpleague/flysystem/docs/adapter/phpcr.md

 $filesystem->write($path, $content, $config);
 ```

-This can be usefull when the file timestamp needs to be preserved when copying a file structure to PHPCR.
+This can be useful when the file timestamp needs to be preserved when copying a file structure to PHPCR.